 Here’s how you can keep your hearing aid in top condition.

 If something doesn’t sound right but you’re pressed for time, this quick check helps identify some of the most common problems.

 Turn the aid on, cup it in your hand, and listen for whistling sound.
 If you hear one, you know it’s producing sound.
-If it’s not working, check the battery.
-Also examine the ear mould for wax build up and moisture in its tubing.
+If it’s not working, check the battery (see tips below).
+Also examine the sound hole or ear mould for wax build up and, if your aid has tubes, check for moisture in the tubing.

-Ensure the battery door is locked and the tubing is securely on the ear hook and glued to the mould.
+Ensure the battery door is closed securely and (if applicable) the tubing is securely on the ear hook and glued to the mould.

 When you’ve got more time, a regular, thorough check will keep your hearing aid in tip-top shape and identify any malfunctions before they cause you problems.

 If there’s a wax build-up: clear it using a wax tool, ask your local Australian Hearing centre for information about available products to assist.

 If the ear mould is dirty: wipe it with a tissue or damp cloth.
 If that doesn’t do the trick, detach mould from the hearing aid and wash it with warm, soapy water.
 Shake the mould to remove water from tubing and if you have an air puffer, blow air through the tubing and then leave the mould to dry overnight.

 If there’s moisture in the tubing: pull mould tubing off the earhook and use a puffer to blow air through the tubing.
 The bend where the tubing goes into the ear mould is particularly prone for moisture build-up.